AssataW/AssataW/README.md

 - :cloud:Google Cloud Platform
 - ⌨ Linux, Python, Networking and Security
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2024 Goals: Become more confident with Terraform, Kubernetes and Docker
+- 🥅 2024 Goals: Master Terraform, Kubernetes and Docker
 - 💞️ I’m looking to collaborate on projects that would increase my knowledge of cloud computing
 - 🤔 I’m looking for help with more coding
 - 👀 I’m interested in tech, fashion, music and film
 - 😁 My guilty pleasure...reality TV!
-- 📫 Send me an email or DM via my socials
+- 📫 To reach me, you can send me an email or DM via my socials

 <a href="mailto:l.assata.walker@gmail.com">
 <img src="https://img.shields.io/badge/Gmail-333333?style=for-the-badge&logo=gmail&logoColor=red" />